finos/compliant-financial-infrastructure/docs/agile-workflow/README.md

 <img alt="Submit Pull Request Review" src="../_images/review-3.png" width="60%">

-By submitting asynchronous reviews you will be recognised as a Cloud Service Certification open source contributor and will be increasing the quality of work being contributed into the FINOS CSC project and wider financial services industry.
+By submitting asynchronous reviews you will be recognised as a Cloud Service Certification open source contributor and will be increasing the quality and pace of work being contributed into the FINOS CSC project and wider financial services industry.